iotaledger/goshimmer/documentation/docs/tooling/evil_spammer.md

 # Evil spammer

 Evil spammer is the cli tool placed in `tools/evil-spammer` that allows to easily spam and stress test the network.
 It utilises client libraries `evilwallet` and `evilspammer`.
-Many predefined conflict scenarios are available to use both directly with the `evilwallet` package, by command lines arguments of Evil Spammer tool, and by its interactive mode.
+Many predefined conflict and non-conflict scenarios are available to use directly with the `evilwallet` package, by command lines arguments of Evil Spammer tool, and by its interactive mode.

 The main goal is to test how the network will handle more complicated spam scenarios and find as many bugs as possible!

 **Main features:**
 - easily spam and stress test the GoShimmer network with the predefined scenarios
-- ability to enable deep spam mode, that uses outputs created during the spam
+- ability to enable deep spam mode that reuses outputs created during the spam
 - spamming with the command lines
-- interactive mode
+- spamming with the interactive mode

-*If you have idea on some nice scenario, do not hesitate to open the PR, and we can extend our list with your ideas!
+*If you have any idea on some nice scenarios, do not hesitate to open the PR, and we can extend our list with your ideas!
 Also, do not forget to choose the right name for your spam.*

 ## How to be evil?
-There are many options, but we encorage you to use our Evil Spammer.
+There are many options, but we encorage you to use our Evil Spammer Tool.
 It is available in a form of command line tool and in the interactive mode.

 ### Evil spammer command line
 The tool starts with the `main.go` file in `tools/evil-spammer`.